Pedr0Leite/translatorJS_cli_app/README.md

 - -d -> detect language of word or sentence
 - -l -> language

-If you don't have a RapidAPI account, you need to create one to generate the .env variables info.
+If you don't have a RapidAPI account, you need to create one to generate the .env variables info.<br>
 If you have, just go to the Microsoft Translator Text URL.

 URL of the Microsoft Translator Text: